markjoshwel/surplus/README.md

 - **information on conforming functions**

-  function takes in a location name as a string, and returns a [Latlong](#class-latlong)
+  function takes in a location name as a string, and returns a [Latlong](#class-latlong).

+  **function MUST supply a `bounding_box` attribute to the to-be-returned [Latlong](#class-latlong).** the bounding box is used when surplus shortens Plus Codes.

-  function can and should be be [`functools.lru_cache()`-wrapped](https://docs.python.org/3/library/functools.html#functools.lru_cache) if the geocoding service asks for caching
+  function can and should be at minimum [`functools.lru_cache()`-wrapped](https://docs.python.org/3/library/functools.html#functools.lru_cache) if the geocoding service asks for caching